Dremio Loves Open Source

-We made Dremio open source so that everyone can benefit from this new approach to data analytics.
+We made Dremio open source so that everyone can build a Data-as-a-Service Platform.
 We also build Dremio Enterprise Edition with features that are essential for large organizations, such as enterprise security and connectivity to enterprise data sources.
 Learn more about Dremio Editions.

 At Dremio we are committed to the open source software model.
 Many of us have been actively committing to projects for nearly a decade.
 We use a number of projects to build Dremio, including projects we embed in our products, as well as tools we use to build software.

 We created the Apache Arrow project in close collaboration with many other projects.
 There are two main goals of the project.
-First, to define a standard representation for colunarized data for in-memory analytics.
-Building on the benefits of columnarized data on disk, Apache Arrow makes a different set of tradeoffs for in-memory processing.
+First, to define a standard representation for columnarized data for in-memory analytics.
+Arrow is complementary to popular on-disk formats such as Apache Parquet and Apache ORC.

 Dremio’s distributed SQL execution engine is based on Apache Arrow.
-Dremio’s cache is persisted as Parquet files, then read into memory as Arrow buffers for processing.
+As data accessed from different sources (RDBMS, NoSQL, file systems, etc) Dremio it is read into native Arrow buffers for in-memory processing across 1-1000+ servers.

 A columnar database organizes the values for a given column contiguously on disk.
 This has the advantage of significantly reducing the number of seeks for multi-row reads.
 Furthermore, compression algorithms tend to be much more effective on a single data type rather than the mix of types present in a typical row.
 The tradeoff is that writes are slower, but this is a good optimization for analytics where reads typically far outnumber writes.